Do You Talk To Your Plants? Do Your Plants Talk To You?

 Month Long Royal Horticultural Society study also discovered that:

-• talking to your plants really can help them grow faster (compared to controls).
+• Talking to your plants can really help them grow faster (compared to controls).

-• plants grow faster to the sound of a female voice than to a male voice.
+• Plants grow faster to the sound of a female voice than to a male voice.

 • Plants grew best to the voice Sarah Darwin, granddaughter of was legendary botanist Charles Darwin, reading a passage from the On the Origin of Species